-The real estate entrepreneurs identified the consumer potential of the site, located on a hillside facing the Mediterranean sea, and the gentrification process is now at its peak.
+The real estate entrepreneurs have identified the consumer potential of the site, located on a hillside facing the Mediterranean sea, and the gentrification process is now at its peak.
 And if that is not enough, over the past couple of years, the Tel Aviv municipality has issued hundreds of demolition and eviction orders to local residents.
 For every vacant plot there are dozens of buyers.
 "The gentrification process would have happened – whether we were here or not… the Arabs are being pushed out of Jaffa anyway; at the end of the day the development forces are much stronger than 'do-gooders' like me," remarks the former director general of the Center.

 The Center dedicated to education and the promotion of peace, reconciliation and cooperation between nations demonstrates an outrageous degree of insensitivity.
 The Center has become a willing accomplice to the gentrification process of Jaffa in general and al-Ajami in particular, a process that is actively elbowing aside Arab residents of low socio-economic status.
-In light of the current tensions in Jaffa, in particular, and in the region in general, the Peres Center conveys arrogance and impermeableness; the building turns its back to al-Ajami, both literally and symbolically.
+In light of the current tensions in Jaffa, in particular, and in the region in general, the Peres Center conveys arrogance and impermeableness; the building turns its back to al-Ajami; literally and symbolically.
 The building is windowless and blocked off from its surroundings.
 Its back lies to the east and to Jaffa; its front, the entrance to the building, faces to the west and the sea.
 It seems to hint that the chances for peace lie in the west, beyond the sea, and not in the east, that is to say, not in the building's actual human, cultural and political context.

 In doing so, the Peres Center for Peace reflects the Zionist aspiration to be accepted as modernist and western, euro-centric movement while denying the Orient.
-It uses exactly the same calculated tactics of "erasure and reinscription", as James Holston termed the guiding force behind modernist planning and aesthetics, which still constitute a major theme in the planning and architecture of Tel Aviv-Yafo.
+It uses exactly the same calculated tactics of "erasure and re-inscription", as James Holston termed the guiding force behind modernist planning and aesthetics – this force still constitutes a major theme in the planning and architecture of Tel Aviv-Yafo.

 The founding of Tel Aviv, "The First Hebrew City", springs from the Zionist dream, as well as modernist concepts of utopia.
-It denied not only the idea of the Diaspora and its Jews, but also of Jaffa and its oriental Arabs .
+It has denied the idea of the Diaspora and its Jews and also that of Jaffa and its oriental Arabs .
 Tel Aviv, the city that 'rose from the white sand' is essential to the modernist Zionist narrative of the ‘New Jew’ flourishing on the barren land.
 The white sands symbolize a "tabula rasa" – where there is no past, no history, no local architecture or urban references to interfere with the modern utopia.

 The story of Tel Aviv as a modernist city is simultaneously a story of construction and creation and a story of destruction, deletion and oblivion.
-While Tel Aviv built itself, Jaffa was destroyed, and still is.
+While Tel Aviv built itself, Jaffa has been destroyed, and still is being destroyed.
 The city that suffered omission and neglect faces today another kind of occupation called gentrification, which pushes many of its inhabitants aside, the Arab community is going through another kind of fragmentation.
 This process represents a renewed conflict over land, this time not for reasons of state but because of market forces and the supremacy of private over national interests.

 The site of the Peres Center for Peace encapsulates this process.
 The Center was built on what used to be the Donolo Hospital which was founded during the British Mandate and became an important intersection in the communal life of Arab and Jews in Jaffa.
 Here, Arab and Jewish doctors, nurses and patients worked together side by side realizing a true coexistence between both peoples.